NickWaldock/the-woodshed/README.md

   </tr>
   <tr>
     <td>
-      The navigation bar is a standard Bootstrap Nav component that expands to the full width of the user's screen and automatically becomes a typical expandable mobile menu or 'burger' menu on the top right at a breakpoint of 767px screen-width.
+      The navigation bar is a standard <a href="https://getbootstrap.com/docs/4.0/components/navbar/"><em>Bootstrap Navbar</em></a> component that expands to the full width of the user's screen and automatically becomes a typical expandable menu or 'burger' menu on the top right for mobiles at a breakpoint of 767px screen-width.
       <br/><br/>
       When a user is not logged in the navbar only displays the Sign In and Sign Up navigation links.
 When a user is logged in all available links display.
       <br/><br/>